 Randy Blair became President of the Lower Mainland Division of Black Press Group Ltd., in June of 2006.
+He added responsibility for Vancouver Island operations in October of 2013.

 He has more than 35 years experience in newspaper publishing and printing and has played a significant leadership role within Black Press, serving as Vice-President, Lower Mainland Division and publisher of the Abbotsford News, Mission Record, Hope Standard and Chilliwack Progress.